WebexCC-SA/LAB-1451/docs/Main-Lab/RoomOS/rxp_xapi/rxp_xapi_ssh.md

 ## **Tagging your xAPI Calls** ~({{config.cProps.rxp.sectionIds.ssh}}.7)~

-As you work to build your automation in a SSH terminal session, you may find yourself making multiple calls against the same path and the timing of that output may be critical of your solution.
+As you work to build your automation in a SSH terminal session, you may find yourself making multiple calls against the same path and the timing of that output may be critical for your solution.

 To help simplify which data belongs where, you can tag your xAPI paths with a custom value to better track your work.

-By appending `|resultId="myValue"` to the end of any xAPI Call, the response from that xAPI will include that resultId you assign
+By appending <hl_6>|resultId="`myValue`"</hl_6> to the end of any xAPI Call, the response from that xAPI will include that resultId you assign

 !!! example "Review Tagging examples below"